NAGS deficiency:

 MARY: Almost immediately I started feeling hopeful for a different future.
 Things like not having to miss school and not having to explain to people why I was in the hospital all the time.
 And being able to eat whatever I wanted, including a lot of protein, without having symptoms or a crisis!
 There was a short adjustment period as the doctors titrated down the medicine I was taking and determined the right dose of CARBAGLU, but in the 10 years since I started CARBAGLU, I haven’t had any cognitive or neurological symptoms, and I haven’t had to go to the hospital even once.
 I’m pleased with my progress since taking the medicine.

 DISCLAIMER: These results are specific to this patient.
 Results may vary between patients.
-Some patients may experience side effects, including vomiting, abdominal pain, fever, inflammation of the tonsils, anemia, diarrhea, ear infection, infections, inflammation of the throat and nasal passages, protein molecules in red blood cells decreased, and headache.
-For more information, please see the CARBAGLU (carglumic acid) Full Prescribing Information, including Instructions for Use.This site contains medical information that is intended for residents of the United States only and is not meant to substitute for the advice provided by a medical professional.
+Some patients may experience side effects, including vomiting, abdominal pain, fever, inflammation of the tonsils, reduced red cells in the blood (anemia), diarrhea, ear infection, infections, inflammation of the throat and nasal passages, protein hemoglobin in red blood cells decreased, and headache.
+For more information, please see the CARBAGLU Full Prescribing Information, including Instructions for Use.This site contains medical information that is intended for residents of the United States only and is not meant to substitute for the advice provided by a medical professional.
 All decisions regarding patient care must be made with a healthcare provider, considering the unique characteristics of the patient.
 Always consult a physician if you have health concerns.
 Use and access of this site is subject to the terms and conditions as set out in our Privacy Policy and Terms of Use.

 DISCLAIMER: This is an actual patient story as told in the patient’s words and the words of her mother, but names have been changed and a stock photo has been used to protect privacy.